Back to homepage

 A centralized repository where a company stores all its documentation: guides, SOPs, FAQs, manuals.
 Allows anyone to find the information they need without depending on colleagues.
 Learn more →

 Using artificial intelligence to rewrite and improve documentation text.
-AI transforms quick notes into clear, objective, standardized instructions — reducing creation time from hours to minutes.
+AI transforms quick notes and narrations into clear, objective, standardized instructions — reducing creation time from hours to minutes.

 Automatic capture